Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Related Work

 \subsection{\jhedit{Reinforcement Learning for Mixed Autonomy Traffic}}

 As we await the era of fully automated vehicles, we can anticipate a mixed autonomy system where automated and human-driven vehicles share the road.
 In such a system, controlling only a small proportion of the vehicles can significantly improve the overall traffic flow \cite{wu_flow_2022, kreidieh_dissipating_2018}.
 Several studies have explored the potential of RL in addressing the challenges posed by the coexistence of AVs and human-driven vehicles.
-Researchers have worked on enhancing traffic efficiency in mixed autonomy settings using deep RL-based approaches and showed that it could eliminate stop-and-go traffic and congestion mitigation \cite{wu_flow_2022, kreidieh_dissipating_2018, stern_dissipation_2018, vinitsky_lagrangian_2018, yan_reinforcement_2021, yan_unified_2022}.
+Researchers have worked on enhancing traffic efficiency in mixed autonomy settings using deep RL-based approaches, showing that it can eliminate stop-and-go traffic and mitigate congestion \cite{wu_flow_2022, kreidieh_dissipating_2018, stern_dissipation_2018, vinitsky_lagrangian_2018, yan_reinforcement_2021, yan_unified_2022}.
 These studies collectively highlight the potential of RL in optimizing mixed autonomy traffic, paving the way for enhanced safety, efficiency, and performance in transportation systems.